sdesilva26/docker-spark/README.md

  ### Local Machine

- #### Spark cluster & Docker containers
+ #### Spark cluster
  1. Go to the bin directory of you spark installation using the command line.
- It will be something like "spark-2.4.3-bin-hadoop2.7\bin" and type the following to set up a master node
+ It will be something like "spark-2.4.3-bin-hadoop2.7/bin" and type the following to set up a master node
      ```
     spark-class org.apache.spark.deploy.master.Master
     ```